 Don’t worry about getting your mousse ingredients out until the cookies are baked and cooled.

 Cream butter and both sugars together until light and fluffy.

-Add egg and beat until full incorporated.
+Add egg and beat until fully incorporated.

 Mix all your dry ingredients together, then stir into the butter and sugar mixture.

 Roll cookie dough into walnut-sized balls, and arrange them on a cookie sheet with 2-3 inches of space between each.

 Flatten cookies with the palm of your hand to about 1/3 inch thick.

 Bake in a preheated oven for about 12 minutes.